ptsteadman/notebook/stories/summer-of-entropy.md

 "Hi, are you here for the tech meetup?"
 Chris asked, catching her eyes.

 "Yeah," she said.
-She seemed happy to talk to Chris.
-As it sometimes happens, in just a few minutes, they were talking about psychiatric drugs.
+She seemed happy to talk to Chris, and as it sometimes happens, in just a few minutes, they were talking about psychiatric drugs.

-"I feel a lot more social at these events when I'm on Klonopin," the woman said, a statement of fact.
+"I feel a lot more social at these things when I'm on Klonopin," the woman said, a statement of fact.

 "I know what you mean, Lexapro made me like that."